A domain-specific language and matrix-free stencil code for investigating electronic properties of Dirac and topological

-Dirac-type semimetals and topological insulators are a new materials platform with an enormous application potential in fields ranging from nano-electronics, plasmonics and optics to quantum information and computation.
+Dirac-type semimetals and topological insulators are new materials with an enormous application potential in fields ranging from nano-electronics, plasmonics and optics to quantum information and computation.
 Their striking electronic, spectroscopic, and transport properties result from spin-polarized (chiral), (semi)metallic surface states, which are located in the middle of the spectrum and show linear dispersion to a good approximation.
-The discovery of such massless Dirac fermions in graphene by~\cite{Graphene_review_geim}, on the surface of topological insulators by~\cite{topi_review_hasan_RevModPhys.82.3045}, and in Weyl semimetals by~\cite{Xu613} has triggered the investigation of Dirac physics in crystals, changing thereby, in a certain sense, the focus and perspective of current condensed matter research from strong-correlation to topological effects.
+The discovery of such massless Dirac fermions in graphene by~\cite{Graphene_review_geim}, on the surface of topological insulators by~\cite{topi_review_hasan_RevModPhys.82.3045}, and in Weyl semimetals by~\cite{Xu613} has triggered the investigation of \hf{Dirac physics.
+Realizing that certain transport, magnetic and optical properties of solid state systems can be expressed by topological invariants that are insensitive to local perturbations, has largely changed the focus and direction of current condensed matter research from strong correlation to topological aspects (see~\cite{CGMC17}).}

-Whether a material may realize distinct topological phases is dictated by the dimension, the lattice structure and associated electronic band structure including the boundary states, and the relevant interactions, all reflected in the system's Hamilton operator and its symmetries.
+\hf{Whether a material develops} distinct topological phases is dictated by the dimension, the lattice structure and associated electronic band structure including the boundary states, and the relevant interactions, all reflected in the system's Hamilton operator and its symmetries.
 Therefore it is of great interest to determine and analyze the ground-state and spectral properties of paradigmatic model Hamiltonians for topological matter.
 This can be achieved by means of unbiased numerical approaches.